physionetchallenges/physionetchallenges.github.io/2020/index.md

 Each ECG recording has one or more labels from different type of abnormalities in [SNOMED-CT codes](http://bioportal.bioontology.org/ontologies/SNOMEDCT).
 The full list of diagnoses for the challenge has been posted [here](https://github.com/physionetchallenges/physionetchallenges.github.io/blob/master/2020/Dx_map.csv) as a 3 column CSV file: Long-form description,  corresponding SNOMED-CT code, abbreviation.
 Although these descriptions apply to all training data there may be fewer classes in the test data, and in different proportions.
 However, every class in the test data will be represented in the training data.

-The training data can be downloaded from this links (You can use the [MD5 hash](https://en.wikipedia.org/wiki/Md5sum) to verify the integrity of the `tar.gz` file.):
+The training data can be downloaded from these links.
+You can use the [MD5 hash](https://en.wikipedia.org/wiki/Md5sum) to verify the integrity of the `tar.gz` file:

 1. CPSC2018 training set, 6,877 recordings: [link](https://storage.cloud.google.com/physionet-challenge-2020-12-lead-ecg-public/PhysioNetChallenge2020_Training_CPSC.tar.gz); MD5-hash: `7b6b1f1ab1b4c59169c639d379575a87`
 2. China 12-Lead ECG Challenge Database (unused CPSC2018 data), 3,453 recordings: [link](https://storage.cloud.google.com/physionet-challenge-2020-12-lead-ecg-public/PhysioNetChallenge2020_Training_2.tar.gz); MD5-hash: `36b409ee2b46aa6f1d2bef99b8451925`